eoinkelly/notes/rails/raw-sql/index.md

 Most of the time, we can all these outcomes from normal `ActiveRecord` methods.
 This document is about what to do when that doesn't work.

-You will notice that the goals above have some squishy language about _fast enough_ and _not too much_ memory because the exact meaning depends on your application - it's too slow if **your team** thinks it is too slow.
+You will notice that the goals above have some squishy language about _fast enough_ and _not too much_ memory because the exact meaning depends on your application.
+It's too slow if **your team** thinks it is too slow.

-## What do I give up by choosing raw SQL?
+### What do I give up by choosing raw SQL?

 All architectural decisions have trade-offs.
 Here are some of the costs of using raw SQL in Rails: